-- 1. To elect the five directors nominated in this Proxy Statement to serve as directors until the 2023 annual meeting of stockholders and until a successor is duly elected and qualified; - 2.
-To approve, by advisory vote, the compensation of our named executive officers; - 3.
-To approve an amendment and restatement of the Processa Pharmaceuticals, Inc. 2019 Omnibus Incentive Plan to increase the number of shares available for issuance under the 2019 Omnibus Incentive Plan by 3,000,000 shares; - 4.
-To ratify the appointment of BD & Company, Inc. as the independent registered public accounting firm of Processa Pharmaceuticals, Inc. for the fiscal year ending December 31, 2022; and - 5.
+- 1. To elect the six directors nominated in this Proxy Statement to serve as directors until the 2025 annual meeting of stockholders and until a successor is duly elected and qualified; - To approve an amendment and restatement of the Processa Pharmaceuticals, Inc. 2019 Omnibus Incentive Plan to increase the number of shares available for issuance under the Plan by 500,000 shares; - To ratify the appointment of BD & Company, Inc. as the independent registered public accounting firm of Processa Pharmaceuticals, Inc. for the fiscal year ending December 31, 2024; - 4.
+To approve, by advisory vote, the compensation of our named executive officers; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponements thereof.